 What do YOU think?

-I sure had a lot of fun building this generator, and I look forward to continue adding new features in the future.
+I sure had a lot of fun building this generator, and I look forward to continue adding new features in the future (I’ve since built a 4G modem out of a Raspberry Pi and used it and an old Wifi router to turn the generator box into a portable Wifi network; read about that project here!).
 What do you think about it?
 Are there some improvements you can think of that would make this a better build?
 Let me know in the comments below.

 And have a happy New Year!